equalframework/equal-doc/Basics/Testing.md

 In the **'test'** part you can do pretty much any logic you want, but you have to **return** something in the end.
 When this 'test' function returns a value, it's going through the built-in function test() to tell us whether it's "ok" or "ko"

-To understand that we can look at the source code of **Tester.class.php** :
+To understand that we can look at the source code in **Tester.class.php** :

 ```php
 public function test() {